UW’s Ben Burr-Kirven ready to prove he belongs in Seahawks’ rich linebacking corps

 That’s largely because of one number: 6-0.
 As in, six feet tall, regarded as on the smallish side for a linebacker.
 The Seahawks are famous for spitting in the face of such artificial barriers, and they did so again.

 Yet the Seahawks also have an established and decorated linebacking corps already in place.
 Burr-Kirven, in fact, has spent part of his offseason working out at Ford Sports in Bellevue with Bobby Wagner and K.J.
-Wright, two long-time starters and stars.cor
+Wright, two longtime starters and stars.

 Wagner shot some good-natured needling in Burr-Kirven’s direction Saturday, jumping on the introductory phone call to tell him, “I guess you enjoyed getting your ass kicked in workouts so much that you wanted to come and do it for them full-time.”